IronCloudForge/Agrogentic/persistent-state-agent.md

 # Engineering Long-Horizon Work with LLM Agents
+- Author: Paul Zedeck,CISSP-CCSP

 ## A Project-Control Architecture for Durable, Traceable, and Verifiable AI Collaboration